rosequ/rosequ.github.io/_posts/2021-05-05-hallucination-uncertainity.md

 categories: [NLP, NLG, Papers]
 ---

-This blogpost explores the relatiionship between predictive uncertainity and language generation, and the correlation between uncertainity and hallucination in NLG.
+This blogpost explores the relationship between predictive uncertainity and language generation, and the correlation between uncertainity and hallucination in NLG.
 For more details, read the original [paper](https://arxiv.org/abs/2103.15025).